Bishop Moore Catholic High School

-Bishop Moore Catholic High School is a private Roman Catholic high school in the College Park neighborhood of Orlando, Florida.
-The school is located within the Diocese of Orlando, and remains the only Catholic high school in Greater Orlando.
+Bishop Moore Catholic High School is a private Catholic high school in the College Park neighborhood of Orlando, Florida in the United States.
+The school is located within the Diocese of Orlando and remains the only Catholic high school in Greater Orlando.
 The enrollment capacity is approximately 1,500 students.

 Description

-The school was built in 1954, and was named after Bishop John Moore; he was the second bishop of the Diocese of St. Augustine, which had been the only diocese in Florida prior to the creation of the Archdiocese of Miami (1958).
+The school was built in 1954 and was named after Bishop John Moore; he was the second bishop of the Diocese of St. Augustine, which had been the only diocese in Florida prior to the creation of the Archdiocese of Miami (1958).

 John Moore was born in County Westmeath, Ireland, and moved to Charleston, South Carolina at the age of 14.
 He served as Bishop of St. Augustine from 1877 to 1901.
 Moore was influential in the expansion of Catholic schools in Florida and in the recruitment of religious nuns and priests to meet the ministerial needs of the diocese.

 The school sits on a 50 acre campus adjacent to Little Lake Fairview.
 There are multiple campus buildings.
-An extensive renovation and expansion occurred in 2002 with the addition of a new gymnasium complex, administrative building, library complex, band room, and class room space.
+An extensive renovation and expansion occurred in 2002 with the addition of a new gymnasium complex, administrative building, library complex, band room, and classroom space.
 Loretta Hall and the Massaro Science Wing were restored.
-The landmark "Golden Dome" remains in use as a secondary gymnasium, and was recently renovated to include extra classrooms and a space for theater productions.
+The landmark "Golden Dome" remains in use as a secondary gymnasium and was recently renovated to include extra classrooms and a space for theater productions.
 Most of the buildings are original to the campus, with new additions being to the science labs in summer 2011.
 In the summer of 2016, the media center and Mary Martha Hall were renovated to add a new student cafe and additional classrooms.
 In May 2021, the new Moore Center for Excellence, a multi-purpose athletic and academic facility, was dedicated and opened.